ikhorn/plget/README.md

 two time counters in sub-microsecond level accuracy, for TI AM572x it was ~172ns in average, depends on discreteness of timers and their accuracy).

-One not petty detail - it can prove itself by using additional modes - RTT and echo latencies, using hw timestamps of NIC!.

 One of the possible test models:

 ![](https://github.com/ikhorn/plget/blob/master/pic/example_latency_test_model.jpg)